Warranty and Return Rights in Qatar

 • Request a repair, replacement, or refund as appropriate.

-• If the seller refuses, file a complaint with the MoCI Consumer Protection Department at 16001.
+• If the seller refuses, file a complaint at 16001 or through the MoCI app.
+Inspectors will follow up directly with the business.

 • Keep all receipts and warranty documents for the duration of the warranty period.